VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

-\textbf{(3) Apply linear regression to get the slope and intercept:} To encourage a landscape where the energy difference between negative samples and the positive sample becomes smaller as they approach the positive sample, we directly constrain the relationship between the energy of different negative samples and the positive sample using linear regression.
-Specifically, we first apply the linear regression algorithm\footnote{The details of linear regression algorithm can be found in Appendix \ref{app:related_algo_metric}.} to fit linear function through the three points \(\{(0, E_t^+), (l_{2,0}^{-}, E_t^{-}), (l_{2,0}^{--}, E_t^{--})\}\), which is characterized by the slope \(k_t\) and the intercept \(b_t\).
+\textbf{(3) Apply Monotonic regression to get the slope and intercept:} The core idea is to directly constrain the relationship between the energy of different samples and their distance to the ground truth using a monotonic function.
+Linear regression is one specific and effective instance of this approach\footnote{For its simplicity and effectiveness, we primarily use linear regression in this work and term the specific loss \textbf{LRNCL} (Linear-Regression NCL).
+We provide a detailed ablation study in Appendix~\ref{subsec:mrncl_ablation} that analyzes the impact of other monotonic constraints (e.g., quadratic, rank-based) and further justifies the choice of a linear function for achieving optimal test-time scalability.}, which will be used throughout the paper unless otherwise mentioned.
+Specifically, we fit a linear function\footnote{The details of linear regression algorithm can be found in Appendix \ref{app:related_algo_metric}.} with the three points \(\{(0, E_t^+), (l_{2,0}^{-}, E_t^{-}), (l_{2,0}^{--}, E_t^{--})\}\), which is characterized by the slope \(k_t\) and the intercept \(b_t\).